-Have you recently had a new furnace put in and are now experiencing a weird smell?
+Have you recently had a new furnace installed and are now experiencing a strange smell?
 You’re not alone, because many other homeowners also experience this at first.
-Let’s review what’s causing this smell, and when you can anticipate it to go away, as well as three other furnace smells you shouldn’t disregard.
+Let’s review what’s leading to this smell, and when you can look forward to it to disappear, as well as three other furnace smells you shouldn’t disregard.

 Why Your New Furnace Smells

 There are two explanations why a new furnace might stink.

 Your furnace has a special coating on certain parts to keep them from rusting.
 This may include the heat exchanger, which safely exhausts gases such as carbon monoxide naturally produced during the heating process.